 - The commercialisation process

 What is commercialisation?

 Commercialisation is the process of introducing a new product or service into the market.
 It means making a concept or idea into a real business opportunity.

 For example, a person has a new business idea for a new tool to help tradies.
-To go through the commercialisation process he/she needs to undergo a process of market research and consultation, development, prototyping, drawing up business, marketing and distribution plans, and protecting his/her intellectual property before it becomes commercially available for sale in the mass market.
+To go through the commercialisation process they need to undergo a process of market research and consultation, development, prototyping, drawing up business, marketing and distribution plans, and protecting their intellectual property before it becomes commercially available for sale in the mass market.